ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

 A DTC used to be stored as two bytes in the older KWP2000 protocol, that predates UDS.
 UDS added a third byte for a Failure Type Byte (FTB) to report even more information about the problem.
-The two bytes that defines the DTC values are called "High Byte" and "Middle Byte".
+The two bytes that define the DTC values are called "High Byte" and "Middle Byte".
 The "Low byte" represents the FTB.

 - First letter is represented with the two highest bits: 00 is P, 01 is C, 10 is B, 11 is U.
 - First number is represented with bits 5 to 4 of the High byte.